Smiley-McSmiles/SCP/readme.txt

 Any distrobution that uses apt, dnf, yum, or pacman.

 INSTALLATION:
 Simply run the Install via ./Install in terminal.
 You will need to allow the Install script to run as a program.
-Then run ./SCP and choose option 'Backup and Setup'.
+Then run smiley-scp and choose option 'Backup and Setup'.

 If you do not have a backup of your Samba, VSFTPD, and UFW, You will need to navigate to those menus in SCP to set up the .conf files associated with each.